ALL YOU NEED TO KNOW ABOUT HYPNOTIC MIND CONTROL

 AMERICAN CITIZENS DEEMED TERRORIST LINK REGARDING MALINTENT

-Brainwave monitors/analyzers – Mind/thought deciphering software were first developed in 1994 by Dr. Donald York and Dr. Thomas Jensen.
+Brainwave monitors/analyzers – Mind/thought deciphering software was first developed in 1994 by Dr. Donald York and Dr. Thomas Jensen.

 In 1994, the brainwave patterns of 40 subjects were officially correlated with both spoken words and silent thought.
 This was achieved by a neurophysiologist, Dr. Donald York, and a speech pathologist, Dr. Thomas Jensen, from the University of Missouri.
 They clearly identified 27 words, / syllables in specific brain wave patterns and produced a computer program with a brain wave vocabulary